 Also in the center of Rouen, there are a number of such half-timbered houses, as already described – many stands relatively close together without struts… Some of the narrow streets are very beautiful, especially because of these rather irregular, sometimes crooked houses.

 If this „monastery church“ was already quite large and impressive, the Cathédrale Notre Dame towers many times over the surrounding houses.
 The huge portal has almost countless pinnacles, turrets, figures, windows and decorative gables, that I am almost overwhelmed with the view.
-Claude Monet captured this façade in a painting in 1894.
+Claude Monet captured this façade in a serie of paintings in 1894.
 More colorful than the original – stone.
 Three different towers characterize the building and are visible even from far away.
 The north tower has a pointed pyramid roof, which ends in a short ridge on which two crosses stand.
 The south tower, on the other hand, has a square base over almost the entire height, i.e. it is square, but on top there is a cylinder.
 These statements are only theoretical – due to the many decorations the geometrical figures are largely resolved and the shape is so filigree that a description is only possible in rough outlines.
 The crossing tower, however, is crowned by an upward striving peak that towers above everything and shoots steeply into the sky.
 Shortly before the end a bell is built in again, without which the rising lines would probably seem almost boring.
 But despite this small interruption, the steep edges continue above and end in the height with a cross on which a bird (a crane?) stands.